undefined-io/hyperdrive/content/index.markdown

 Hyperdrive is a toolkit for turning a virtual or physical machine infrastructure into a continuous deployment stack.

-This is a fork of `wballard/starphleet`, and uses many of the original ideas, but a different approach to the implementation.
+This project started off as a fork of `wballard/starphleet`.
+It still used many of the original ideas, but has since changed significantly in approach and implementation.

 # Requirements / OS Support

-Currently Hyperdrive is only supported on Ubuntu 14.04.
+Currently Hyperdrive is only supported on Ubuntu 13.10 and higher.

 # Overview